-Abu Dhabi University and CAA Licensure
+Abu Dhabi University's CAA Licensure and Program Accreditation

 Abu Dhabi University obtained institutional accreditation from the UAE's Ministry of Higher Education and Scientific Research in 2003.
-This license has been renewed twice for both our Abu Dhabi and Al Ain campuses, and each renewal was for the maximum period of 5 years.
+This license has been renewed twice for both our Abu Dhabi and Al Ain campuses, and each renewal was obtained for the maximum period of 5 years.